esiegel/seamcarve/README.md

 ## BUILDING

 Originally, I had chosen cmake as the build tool, but I found it's magic not well suited for actually understanding the build process.
 Eventually I chose [tup][tup].
-Tup is extremely good at managing a depdendency tree and knowing exactly which rules need reprocessing.
-This makes incremental builds extremely easy, and make compiling more tolerable.
-Tup uses a FUSE file system to monitor changes in files while usually helpful, can complicate things.
+Tup is extremely good at managing a dependency tree and knowing exactly which rules need reprocessing.
+This makes incremental builds extremely easy, and makes compiling more tolerable.
+Tup uses a FUSE file system to monitor changes to files.
+This indirection, while usually helpful, can complicate things.

 #### Installing tup on osx